c0dycode/GhidraUtils/README.md

 Note: You can **NOT** have the `General` project oben in Ghidra itself, otherwise the project will be locked.

 The `Analyze` button seems to just re-analyze the selected project/file.

+# Disclaimer
+The icon is directly taken from Ghidra. https://github.com/NationalSecurityAgency/ghidra